 During one breakup, as Brown recuperated from a broken heart and a surgical operation at her house in Maine that she lovingly referred to as “The Only House,” she wrote a poem about a girl who moved from the country to the city and to soothe herself imagined her old room.
 The poem became “Goodnight Room.”

 Years later, while back in Strange’s arms, the poem returned to her in a dream along with images of her downstairs neighbor’s apartment — its bright green walls, red furniture with yellow trim.

-The result was “Goodnight Moon.”
+The result was Goodnight Moon.

 Strange passed away not long after Goodnight Moon was published.
-Brown moved on, dated a guy named Pebble 16 years her junior and then died of a blood clot after an appendectomy at the age of 42.
+Brown moved on, dating a guy named Pebble 16 years her junior before dying of a blood clot after an appendectomy at the age of 42.

 But her short life left behind a story beloved by millions of readers everywhere.

 Was Goodnight Moon one of your favorite childhood books?
 Did you know about the same-sex romance story behind Goodnight Moon?

 This article was originally published on Jan.
 9, 2017.
 It has since been updated.